+- Pen

+- Notebook

+- Camera

-- Pen - Notebook - Camera - Many natural history museums display a fascinating range of preserved specimens from common birds such as blackbirds to rare and even extinct species. - One of the world's most impressive exhibits is a cast of a rare fossil of Archaeopteryx, thought to be the link between birds and dinosaurs.
+• Many natural history museums display a fascinating range of preserved specimens from common birds such as blackbirds to rare and even extinct species.

+• One of the world's most impressive exhibits is a cast of a rare fossil of Archaeopteryx, thought to be the link between birds and dinosaurs.
 It is on show at London's Natural History Museum.
-See page 68 of Eyewitness Bird for other places to visit. - Some nature reserves and seabird centers film their wildlife.
-You can view the images on a screen in the visitor center and zoom into the smallest details without disturbing the birds - Take notes from information cards that accompany your favorite exhibits.
-Be as detailed as you can about what the bird looks like, where it lives, and its behavior.
-Use the space here for notes, or start your own log in a notebook or scrapbook. - If the museum or reserve allows you to take photographs, attach them here to help you remember your trip.
-If not, visit their gift shop to look for postcards of your favorite birds and add these to your scrapbook.
+See page 68 of Eyewitness Bird for other places to visit.

+• Some nature reserves and seabird centres film their wildlife.
+You can view the images on a screen in their visitor centre and zoom into the smallest details without disturbing the birds.

+• Take notes from information cards that accompany your favourite exhibits.
+Be as detailed as you can about what the bird looks like, where it lives, and its behaviour.
+Use the space here for notes, or start your own log in a notebook or scrapbook.

-If exotic and rare birds are unlikely to visit your yard or local park, the best place to learn more about them is a museum or wildlife center.
+• If the museum or reserve allows you to take photographs, attach them here to help you remember your trip.
+If not, visit their shop to look for postcards of your favourite birds and add these to your scrapbook.
+If exotic and rare birds are unlikely to visit your garden or local park, the best place to learn more about them is a museum or wildlife centre.